ABHILASHOFFICIAL/NSU-IT-SOCITY/README.md

 Eclipse Neon

 How To Import And Run The Project?
-1. Download and Unzip file on your local system.

-2. Open Java Eclipse->File->Import->select project folder->Ok
+1. Open Java Eclipse->File->Import->select project folder->Ok

-3. Configure Apache Tomcat server in eclipse and project.
+2. Configure Apache Tomcat server in eclipse and project.

-4. Configure database connection.
+3. Configure database connection.

-5. My all project mysql database connection credential is Username - "root" & Password - "root"
+4. My all project mysql database connection credential is Username - "root" & Password - "root"

 How To Import Database?
 1. Open MySQL Workbench.